scottcantreid/Data-Analysis-Tools2/README.md

 toolkit.py:
 Multiple useful tools for calculating differential resistivity, electric field, sliding extraconductivity, etc from measurement files.
 Additionally, multiple tools for plotting sliding measurements.

+See C9 Plots.ipynb for an example of this toolkit in action